marschmi/project02/README.md

 =========

 ##Objective
 An odds-ratio is a good way to quantify and visualize how strong of an association a variable (in this case 16S tag-sequence abundance data) is between different exposures.
 By exposure, I mean any categorical variable.
-For example, it could be the experimentally-manipulated versus the control, or one treatment versus another or, as it is in this case, the surface of the lake versus the bottom of a lake during summer stratification.
+For example, it could be the experimentally-manipulated versus the control, or one treatment versus another or, as it is in the case of the example data, the surface of the lake versus the bottom of a lake during summer stratification.

 The objective of the functions below is to three-fold:
     **1.**  Create an abundance plot with standard errors.